Matteo Arnaldi: 2022: ATP debut, first Challenger title

-2023: Major & top 100 debuts, Maiden Major & Masters & top 10 wins, top 50
+2023: Major debut, Davis Cup champ

-Following his third Challenger win at the 2023 Murcia Open, he reached a career-high ranking of No. 102 on 10 April 2023.
+After his third Challenger title win at the Murcia Open, Arnaldi reached a career-high ATP ranking of No. 102 on 10 April 2023.

-Ranked No. 105, he qualified for the ATP 500 2023 Barcelona Open and won his first round match against Jaume Munar.
+He qualified for the ATP 500 Barcelona Open and won his first match against Jaume Munar, before losing to 12th seed Dan Evans in the second round.

-Next he qualified for the 2023 Madrid Open for his first Masters of the season and only the second overall and won his first Masters 1000 match over fellow qualifier Benoit Paire.
-Next, he upset world No. 4 and third seed Casper Ruud in straight sets for his first career top-10 win, to reach the third round of a Masters for the first time.
-As a result he made his debut into the top 100 at No. 99 in the rankings on 8 May 2023.
+Arnaldi also qualified for the Madrid Open and won his first Masters 1000 match over fellow qualifier Benoit Paire Next, he upset world No. 4 Casper Ruud in straight sets for his first career top-10 win to reach the third round, at which point he lost to Jaume Munar in three sets.
+As a result of his run he made his debut into the top 100 at No. 99 in the rankings on 8 May 2023.

-He received a wildcard for the main draw at the Italian Open, where he defeated Diego Schwartzman in the first round.
+He received a wildcard entry for the main-draw at the Italian Open, where he defeated Diego Schwartzman, before losing to fellow Italian and 18th seed Lorenzo Musetti in the second round.

-On his Grand Slam debut he qualified for the 2023 French Open and recorded his first win against Daniel Elahi Galán.
-As a result, he reached a new career high ranking of No. 72 on 12 June 2023.
+Arnaldi qualified to make his Grand Slam main-draw debut at the French Open and recorded a win over Daniel Elahi Galán to reach the second round, where he lost to 26th seed Denis Shapovalov.
+He also made his debut at Wimbledon, losing to Roberto Carballés Baena in the first round.

-He also made his debut at the 2023 Wimbledon Championships.
+In Umag, Arnaldi defeated qualifier Jesper de Jong, qualifier Flavio Cobolli and top seed Jiří Lehečka to reach his first ATP semifinal, which he lost to eventual champion Alexei Popyrin in a match lasting more than three hours.

-In Umag, Arnaldi beat qualifier Jesper de Jong, qualifier Flavio Cobolli and top seed Jiří Lehečka to reach his first ATP semifinal, only losing to the eventual champion Alexei Popyrin in more than 3 hours of play.
+At the Canadian Open, Arnaldi qualified and defeated wildcard entrant Vasek Pospisil in the first round, then fell to world No. 3 Daniil Medvedev in the second.
+At the US Open, wins over Jason Kubler, Arthur Fils and 16th seed Cameron Norrie saw him reach the fourth round, where his run was ended by world No. 1 Carlos Alcaraz.

-In Toronto, Arnaldi qualified and recorded his first ever Masters 1000 win on hard courts beating local wildcard Vasek Pospisil in the first round, then fell to World No. 3 Daniil Medvedev in the second.
-As a result, he reached a new career-high ranking of No. 61 on 14 August 2023.
-He reached the top 50 at No. 47 on 11 September 2023, following a fourth round showing at the US Open with wins over Jason Kubler, Arthur Fils in five sets and an upset over 16th seed Cameron Norrie in the third round.
+Despite this loss, he reached the world's top 50 at No. 47 on 11 September 2023.